 That said, there is a lot of therapeutic work you can do that doesn’t require delving into your childhood at all.

 Not only do many modern therapy methods like cognitive behavioral therapy (CBT) require no information about your childhood experiences to work, it’s not necessary for you to talk about your childhood to treat many mental health conditions or achieve many therapeutic goals.

 If you’re getting CBT for depression, you’ll need to examine and modify old beliefs in order to address your symptoms, but you won’t need to pinpoint exactly where those beliefs came from.
 And if you’re trying to recover from a recent trauma, you’ll focus more on that event in your sessions than on your early life.

 Keep an open mind, though.
 You might start working on an issue that doesn’t seem to relate to your childhood experiences—like a communication issue in your relationship with your partner—only to find that it does, and that the only way to resolve the issue is to clarify and release the beliefs your parents passed on to you.

 You might be surprised how light and liberating these moments in therapy can be, and how rarely you need to dwell on them.

 "I'll lose myself, my passion, or my creative ability if I go to therapy."

 If you go to therapy and start to work out your issues, will you be less yourself than you were before?
-Will you be less creative, less driven, and less interesting?
+Will you be less creative, less driven, less interesting?
 Will you feel less passion?
 Will your adventurous spirit fade and become more conventional?
-Will you put down your paints, your guitar, your pen, start working as a clerk, and forget all the artistic dreams and visions you once had?
+Will you put down your paints, your guitar, or your pen, start working as a clerk, and forget all the artistic dreams and visions you once had?

 If anything, you’re more likely to take that trip around the world, start that YouTube channel, or write that novel when you’ve addressed the psychological issues that have been holding you back.
 It’s so much easier to create when you have a clear mind and feel safe enough to play and express who you really are.